Don't Bother: Music and lyrics

-"Don't Bother" was co-written by Shakira, Leisha Hailey, Heather Reid, and American pop music production trio The Matrix.
+"Don't Bother" was co-written by Shakira, Leisha Hailey, Heather Reid, and American pop music production trio the Matrix.
 Shakira also produced the song.
-Additional co-production was provided by Lester Mendez and Argentinian singer-songwriter Gustavo Cerati.
+Additional production was provided by Argentine singer-songwriter Gustavo Cerati.
+Lester Mendez served as an assistant producer.
 Similar to her seventh studio album Oral Fixation, Vol. 2, (2005), "Don't Bother" musically shifts to a more rock-styled composition as compared to Shakira's previous English releases.
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is published in the key of E minor (the relative key G major is in the chorus) and has a moderate rock tempo of 130 beats per minute.
 Shakira's vocal range on the song spans from the note of E3 to E5.
 Through the lyrics of the song, Shakira urges her former lover not to "bother" feeling sorry for her after he chose another woman over her.
 She assures him that he "won’t ever see me [Shakira] cry" and that she will move on in her life without him.
 The song contains a spoken bridge in which Shakira lists a number of things she could do to make him stay with her, such as "move(ing) to a communist country", but admits that they would not have an effect on him.
 Pam Avoledo from Blogcritics found the theme of the song similar to the one in Shakira's 2002 single "Objection (Tango)".
 Shakira described the song as a feminist anthem, saying: